You are here

 What should I expect from the mediator?

-Your mediator will not side with a person, an issue, a proposed solution or declare an outcome as right or wrong, better or worse.
-Instead, your mediator will ask questions and guide people through the process.
+The mediator will not side with a person, an issue, a proposed solution or declare an outcome as right or wrong, better or worse.
+Instead, the mediator will ask questions and guide people through the process.
 Then they help them write up their decisions and agreements.

-Your mediator has received the necessary training and meets the requirements for a Qualified Neutral under Minnesota Supreme Court Rule 114 and takes continuing education each year to remain active as a mediator with UMD.
+Mediators are UMD Student Life staff.
+They have received necessary training and meet the requirements for a Qualified Neutral under Minnesota Supreme Court Rule 114 and takes continuing education each year to remain active as a mediator with UMD.

 Housing and Residence Life is a great initial resource for conflict experienced by students who live in the residence halls.
 Mediation offered in the OSCCR is open to all students and uses a specific process designed to help participants identify and communicate their needs and interests in the hope of reaching a mutually satisfactory agreement.
 This mediation will likely be structured differently than conversations facilitated by Housing and Residence Life staff.